Ayms/node-Tor/README.md

 #####Bandwidth:

 Since the ORDBs are relaying the traffic, they can handle a certain number of users depending on their bandwidth.
-Ideally the ORDBs could only handle the signaling with the same protocol described above to connect peers, the traffic will then go between these peers without involving the ORDBs any longer.
+Ideally the ORDBs could only handle the signaling with the same protocol described above to connect peers, the traffic will then go between these peers without involving the ORDBs any longer, see below, technically this is not feasible today in a way to preserve anonymity.

+For now, only "seeders" (those that have a complete file) can advertise a complete file they have, so unlike torrents or other systems, a peer does not connect to several seeds/peers to download pieces of the file but to only one seeder, this might be reconsidered if necessary but since the connection to each pear goes through the anonymizer network, each path created has some latency (and possible instability) and therefore the gain of using several paths is dubious compared to use only one, at least this is the result for now of some of our previous experiments like loading web pages resources with numerous circuits works worse than loading them with a retsricted number of (good) circuits.
+But if a download stopped (unexpectedly or by your action), you will be able to resume it from whereit stopped.

-So the system might implement WebRTC mechanisms for peers that do not care about anonymity and might implement a secure mechanism on top of WebRTC for those who care about anonymity, based on PKI where peers will advertise their public key in addition to the files they have.
+So the system "might" implement WebRTC mechanisms for peers that do not care about anonymity and might implement a secure mechanism on top of WebRTC for those who care about anonymity, based on PKI where peers will advertise their public key in addition to the files they have.

+We say "might" because WebRTC protocol is not designed at all for anonymity since it forces you to disclose your IP address/port to some servers so the communication can go peer to peer (STUN server) or be relayed (TURN server).

 #####Uses, privacy and security: